Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Travel

 The main character starts in Helsinki, Finland and must end up in Portugal.
-Flights are limited to 800km.
+Due to the size of your plane flights are limited to 800km.
 Players are shown the airports, with-in their 800km travel range, on a map.
 They must decide their flight path themselves.

 #### Evading Capture